fversnel/fversnel.github.io/_posts/2019-04-01-baba-is-you.markdown

 The words eventually have to form sentences.
 Sentences in Baba consist of: subject, verb, object.
-So we make the same distinction.
+So we make the same distinction:

-Let's define a sentence:

 ```clojure
 (s/def ::sentence